12 Ways To Use Composite Decking In Your Outdoor Space

 Wanna make an entrance?
 Or maybe you’d just like to minimize the length of a staircase.
 Either way, this landing makes a statement.
 The integrated lighting and contrasting edges looks good and adds a measure of safety.
 Learn how to build deck stairs from a pro.

 Outdoor planters bring nature closer, making a deck seem more inviting.
 While there are many styles of garden containers available, you can create a sleek, contemporary look with Trex cube planters that match the deck.
-Here’s how to build a beautiful modern planter in one afternoon.

 In the Pits

 A sunken conversation pit, complete with propane fire table, attracts guests like moths to a flame.
 No pit?
 No problem!
 Trex boards can easily be used for built-in benches even if there’s no sunken space like this one.
 It will require the support of a wooden frame, however.
-See an example of a Trex built-in bench here.